Ironmonkeynuts/tolkien_forum/README.md

 > [!IMPORTANT]
 > This is a sample only; you would replace the values with your own if cloning/forking my repository.

-🛑 !!!
-ATTENTION Ironmonkeynuts !!! 🛑

-⚠️ DO NOT update the environment variables to your own!
-These should never be public; only use the demo values below! ⚠️ ⚠️ Replace the keys below with your own actual keys used; example: if not using Cloudinary | AWS, then replace those keys with whatever keys you're using. ⚠️

-🛑 --- END --- 🛑

 Sample `env.py` file: